homebysix/recipe-robot/README.md

 The first time Recipe Robot runs, you'll be prompted for some information.
 On subsequent runs, you can use the `--config` argument to force this prompt to return.

 Here's what Recipe Robot looks like when it's working properly.
-The command I used was: `recipe-robot --verbose /Applications/Mountee.app`
+The command I used was: `/Applications/Recipe\ Robot.app/Contents/Resources/scripts/recipe-robot --verbose /Applications/Mountee.app`

 ![Demo of Recipe Robot script](images/mountee-script-demo.gif)